top of page

 • Work Residence Permit: Build Your Career in Georgia

-• Demonstrate financial self-sufficiency during your stay.
+• Financial Self-Sufficiency: Demonstrate the ability to support yourself financially during your stay.

-• Income-Based: Show income exceeding 200,000 GEL (approx. $71,500) in each of the last three years.
+• Income-Based: Demonstrate income exceeding 200,000 GEL (approximately $71,500) in each of the last three years.
 The income source can be global.

 Procedures for relocating to Georgia

-Georgia tax residency and residency requirements for Tax Purposes
+Georgia Tax Residency and Residency Requirements for Tax Purposes

 • Legal Residency: Grants the right to live and work in Georgia.

-How to get tax residency in Georgia?
+How to Get Tax Residency in Georgia?

 How to get tax residency in Georgia

-• Own assets exceeding 3,000,000 Georgian Lari (approx. $1,300,000).
+• Asset-Based: Own assets exceeding 3,000,000 Georgian Lari (approximately $1,300,000).

-• OR have had an annual income above 200,000 GEL (approx. $77,000) for each of the past three years.
+• Income-Based: Have an annual income surpassing 200,000 GEL (approximately $77,000) for each of the past three years.

-• Hold Georgian legal residency or citizenship.
+• Legal Residency or Citizenship: Hold Georgian legal residency or citizenship.

-• OR demonstrate at least 25,000 GEL (approx. $7,500) in annual income from a Georgian source.
+• Georgian Source Income: Demonstrate an annual income of at least 25,000 GEL (approximately $7,500) from a Georgian source.

-Benefits of Georgian tax residency
+Benefits of Georgian Tax Residency

 Discovering Georgia: Location, Residency, and Lifestyle

 Georgia occupies a unique position at the crossroads of Eastern Europe and Western Asia.
 Bordered by the Black Sea, Azerbaijan, Armenia, and Turkey, its strategic location has shaped its history and made it a hub for trade and cultural exchange.
-Georgia's diverse terrain, from the Caucasus Mountains to its coastline, offers a wide range of experiences for residents and visitors.
+Georgia's diverse terrain, from the Caucasus Mountains to its coastline, offers a wide array of experiences for residents and visitors.

 get in touch for transform your business in country Georgia